A Beginner’s Guide to Meiomi Wine

 The fogs that drift in from the Pacific Ocean along with the soft sea breeze combine to create optimum growing conditions in this wonderful mountain valley. '

 This allows the grapes to fully mature on the vine and due to a longer “hang time”, there are a superior amount of tannins, flavors and acids in the ripened fruit.

 Hot inland temperatures are gently cooled by the ocean air in this Monterey Bay vineyard.
 This means that the grapes are never exposed to the full heat as temperatures are kept more moderate.
 This allows the fruit to ripen slowly and evenly, giving the distinctive Meiomi flavors.

 THAT Pinot Noir

-Although Meiomi have gone on to create many wines that have received rave reviews, it all started with that very special Pinot Noir.
+Although Meiomi have gone on to create many popular wines, it all started with their Pinot Noir.

 More Wines in the Cellar